 - Aligns the development teams and business to a common mission

 - Integrates the customers into the development process

 Taken together, cadence and synchronization—and most importantly, the associated activities—help teams proceed confidently despite the risks described above.

 Of all the events that occur, one is the most critical: periodically, all stakeholders gather for cross-domain planning and synchronization.
 This event, known as Program Increment Planning, is the fulcrum upon which all other events rest.
 It also serves as the team’s opportunity to present and review its true knowledge of the current state.

 The event serves three primary purposes:

-- Realigns all stakeholders to a common technical and business vision.
-Based on the current state, business and technology leaders reset the mission, with the minimum number of constraints (Principles 8 & 9).
+- Realigns all stakeholders to a common technical and business vision – Based on the current state, business and technology leaders reset the mission, with the minimum number of constraints (Principle #8 and Principle #9).
 This aligns all stakeholders to a common vision, both near- and long-term.

 Developing large-scale systems is fundamentally a social activity, and this planning event provides a continuous opportunity to build and improve the social network.

 There’s no cure for the inherent uncertainty of solution development.
 If there were, it would surely be worse than the disease.
 However, applying cadence and synchronization, and periodic cross-domain planning, provides the tools needed to operate in the safety zone.